renana/osd-github-101/OSD-Smart/career.md

 ## Add your own tip to the list or constribute a visual change

+l.
+Make sure
+l.
+Make a plan
+l.
+Have conversation

  Make sure the people in charge of your career knows the path you wish to take.
  Be a mentor